teuben/dc2019/scripts4paper/DC_pars.md

 ## Assessment related (step 8)

-In the case of an image cube, specify the line-emission channels that should be considered for moment maps,
+In the case of an image cube, specify the line-emission channels that should be considered for moment maps as well as which channel to pick to run the single channel assessment on,

        momchans = ''      # channels to compute moment maps (integrated intensity, etc., e.g. '2~5')
+       mapchan = None     # cube channel (integer) of interest to use for assessment in step 8

 If present, we can specify a ``skymodel``-image to compare our results to.
 In our examples of simulated data, we use the skymodel located in the same folder as one of the simulated data sets in pathtoconcat.